-The research is being carried out by FPA and Imperial College Healthcare NHS Trust in partnership with CHIVA and NAT among others.
+The research has been carried out by FPA and Imperial College Healthcare NHS Trust in partnership with CHIVA and NAT among others.

 The project is funded by MAC AIDS Fund.
-Data storage and analysis is supported by PHE.
+Data storage and analysis is supported by Public Health England.

 Support for the 2015 survey